The 11 crucial moments you wish you could speak fluent Dutch

 It might be rude, but we all do it.
 Eavesdropping on people at cafés is one of the most entertaining things you can do — if you speak the language.

-But admit it: you, too, are burning to know what that chaotic “hzoeifhogzeiHFozihefozefg” is all about.
+Would it be rude to whip out Google Translate?
+Sure, but you’re burning to know what that chaotic “hzoeifhogzeiHFozihefozefg” is all about.

-4. The sketchy art of ordering food
+4. Navigating the sketchy art of ordering food

 To the great frustration of many non-Dutch speakers, restaurant menus are sometimes poorly translated.